-17. Terminology, imagery and disability equality
+16. Terminology, imagery and disability equality

 We try to make sure we have positive images of disability in displays, resources etc. Listening to disabled pupils and those identified with additional needs.
-We fully include pupils (for whom it is appropriate) in their target setting, and encourage and support them to take an active part in sharing information for their reviews.
+We fully include pupils (for whom it is appropriate) in their target setting and encourage and support them to take an active part in sharing information for their reviews.

-18. Working with disabled parents/carers
+17. Working with disabled parents/carers

-Orbis Education and Care recognises that there may be a number of disabled parents/carers of pupils within the school, and we work to ensure that they are fully included in parents/carers' activities.
-We hold
+Orbis Education and Care and Priority Childcare recognizes that there may be a number of disabled parents/carers of pupils within the school, and we work to ensure that they are fully included in parents/carers' activities.
+We hold parents/carers' meetings in areas that are easily accessible for anyone with mobility issues.

-This document relates to Article 23 (Every child with a disability has the right to live a full and decent life with dignity and independence, and to play an active part in the community.
-Governments must do all they can to provide support to disabled children.) of the UN Convention the Rights of the Child.
-This organisation is committed to safeguarding and promoting the welfare of children and young people parents/carers' meetings in areas that are easily accessible for anyone with mobility issues.
 Any parent/carer that has literacy difficulties can request to have communication via telephone or visit if this is their preferred method of communication.
-The school has an education social worker who can support families with difficulties and help with a variety of issues that are not necessarily school based.
-When a young person starts at the school we ask the parents/carers about their access needs and then send notes/newsletters home in the required format e.g. audio tape, large print etc.
+When a young person starts at the school, we ask the parents/carers about their access needs and then send notes/newsletters home in the required format e.g. audio tape, large print etc.

-19. Disability equality and trips or out of school activities
+18. Disability equality and trips or out of school activities

-Orbis Education and Care tries to make all trips inclusive by extensively planning in advance and using fully accessible places.
+Orbis Education and Care and Priority Childcare tries to make all trips inclusive by extensively planning in advance and using fully accessible places.
 All pupils are encouraged to participate in trips and we provide additional support for pupils as required.

-20. Monitoring and Evaluating the SEN and Inclusion Policy
+19. Monitoring and Evaluating the SEN and Inclusion Policy

 We regularly monitor and evaluate individual pupil progress (see Assessment Policy for timetable of assessment).
 We also analyse data on behaviour incidents.
-Individual targets for pupils with additional needs will be reviewed through IEPs, and a summary of the outcomes arising from these targets will be included in the schools' annual report to parents/carers.
+Individual targets for pupils with additional needs will be reviewed through One Page Curriculums/EHCP's,/IDP's and Statements, and a summary of the outcomes arising from these targets will be included in the schools' annual report to parents/carers as well as being discussed in MDT meetings.
 Whole school monitoring and evaluation procedures will include sampling of work and observations.
 Outcomes pertinent to SEN provision and planning will be taken forward by the whole staff and used to build upon successful practice.
 Target setting for all pupils takes place termly.
 Annotated samples of work are kept as evidence of achievement, and to support predictions of the future achievements of pupils at the end of each Key Stage.
 These targets aim to ensure progression enabling pupils to reach their full potential.

-21. Dealing with complaints
+20. Dealing with complaints

 If a parent/carer wishes to complain about Inclusion provision or policy, they should raise the issue with the class teacher who will attempt to resolve the situation.
-If the issue is not be resolved to the parent/carers' satisfaction then they may contact the Head of Education and then escalate this to the Director of Education.
+If the issue is not be resolved to the parent/carers' satisfaction, then they may contact the Head of Education and then escalate this to the Director of Education.

 Any issues that remain unresolved at this stage will be managed according to the school's Complaints Policy.
-This is available, on request, from the school office.
+This is available, on request, or on the school's website.